Brian Oakley: Information technology

-In 1950 he joined the Telecommunications Research Establishment (TRE) where he undertook research in telecommunications and civilian applications of military research.
+In 1950, Oakley joined the Telecommunications Research Establishment (TRE) where he undertook research in telecommunications and civilian applications of military research.
 He then worked in Whitehall as a civil servant, joining the Ministry of Technology under the Harold Wilson government in 1969.
 Subsequently, he became the chief official of the Science and Engineering Research Council (SERC).

 Oakley was director of the United Kingdom Alvey Programme (1983–87), a British government-sponsored research programme for projects in the area of information technology, initiated as a reaction to the Japanese Fifth generation computer project.

 He went on to be chairman of the software company Logica.

-He chaired the managing board of the Computer Centre of the University of London, an important UK supercomputing centre, and was a director of the European Initiative for Quantum Computing.
+He chaired the managing board of the Computer Centre of the University of London, a major UK supercomputing centre, and was a director of the European Initiative for Quantum Computing.

-From 1988–89, Oakley was president of the British Computer Society.
+From 1988 to 1989, Oakley was president of the British Computer Society.

-In 1991, on hearing that British Telecom planned to dispose of its site at Bletchley Park for housing, together with Tony Sale, he helped to save the site and establish the Bletchley Park Trust and became a director of the Trust.
+In 1991, on hearing that British Telecom planned to dispose of its site at Bletchley Park for housing, together with Tony Sale, he helped to save the site, establish the Bletchley Park Trust, and became a director of the Trust.
 He was chairman of the Computer Conservation Society from 1996 to 2000.